epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 This section describes how to deploy MIP Local without clinical data, on a clean server.
 If a previous installation was attempted, please see [Cleanup MIP installation](#cleanup-mip-installation).
 To add hospital data see the section [Adding clinical data](#adding-clinical-data).

+At the time of writing (25.01.2018), the <a href="https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/docs/installation/mip-local.md">official installation doc</a> contains several errors.

-1. Retrieve informations requested for the deployment:
+1. Retrieve informations required for the deployment:

 	- Matlab installation folder path,
 	- server's address on the local network,